ARPOISE/ARpoise/php/porpoise/README.md

 ## Functionality
 The ARpoise client contacts this web service with the client location and the layer name as parameter.

-The service has to return the definitions of of the **POI**s of the layer.
+The service has to return the definitions of the **POI**s of the layer.

 The placing of the **POI**s of the layer into world coordinates can be performed in a Google-maps-based click-and-drag interface.